contentful/slash-developers/docs/tools/spacemanagement.md

 ## Import and Export Tools

-The export tool allows you to export all content, including content types, assets and webhooks; the import tool enables all the content to be imported into a new space.
-These tools replace the space sync tool.
+The export tool allows you to export all content, including content types, assets and webhooks from a space.
+The import tool allows you import all the content into a new space. _These tools replace the space sync tool if you previously used that_.

 Import Tool - [View on GitHub](https://github.com/contentful/contentful-import)
 Export Tool - [View on GitHub](https://github.com/contentful/contentful-export)

+For further information on recommended steps for using these tools, read [our guide to maintaining multiple environments with Contentful](/developers/docs/concepts/multiple-environments/).

 ## Data import / Bootstrap